auxmoney/OpentracingBundle-Guzzle/MAINTAINING.md

 # Maintaining

-please have a look at https://github.com/auxmoney/OpentracingBundle-core/blob/master/MAINTAINING.md
+please have a look at [the core library](https://github.com/auxmoney/OpentracingBundle-core/blob/master/MAINTAINING.md)